No. 4 Villanova grinds out win over La Salle

-PHILADELPHIA -- Phil Booth and Donte DiVincenzo scored 18 points each and No. 4 Villanova pulled away from gritty Big 5 rival La Salle for a 77-68 victory Sunday at the Wells Fargo Center.
+Phil Booth and Donte DiVincenzo scored 18 points each and Villanova pulled away from gritty Big 5 rival La Salle for a 77-68 victory Sunday at the Wells Fargo Center.

+“A great lesson for our guys,” Villanova coach Jay Wright said.
+“The score isn’t always what the game was like.
+The Big 5 teams play us to win.”

-Jalen Brunson contributed 17 points and Mikal Bridges had 10 for the Wildcats, who improved to 10-0 for the second straight season while also compiling their 21st consecutive win in the Big 5.
+Jalen Brunson contributed 17 points and Mikal Bridges had 10 for the Wildcats, who improved to 10-0 for the second straight season.

 Villanova entered Sunday as only one of seven remaining undefeated Division I teams in the country.